A while back there was a meeting called. It required one free day without rain, a semi organized plan, and the motivation to not chicken out.

 Two thoughts before I leave my ocean view:

 - Small does not equal insignificant.
-Comparing myself to the Pacific Ocean, the waves crashing on the shore, and all the animals of nature is just plain misguided (I was going to say dumb but that’s not good self talk.
+Comparing myself as less important to the Pacific Ocean, the waves crashing on the shore, and all the animals of nature is just plain misguided (I was going to say stupid but that’s not good self talk.
 Ha!)
-The God of the universe, the Creator of all we can see or imagine from our perches on the hillsides across the world, knows us by name.
+The God of the universe, the Creator of all we can see or imagine from our red-blanket perches on the rocky beach hillsides across the world, knows us by name.
 He is omnipresent, meaning He is capable of being everywhere at the same time.
 He inhabits every moment, every thought, every need and every cry for help.
 And He created the oceans.
 And sea lions.
 And those gangly birds.
 You may be small.
+All of creation is vast.
 You are not insignificant to Him.

 So I headed home.
 It took me a minute to get my legs under me after sitting on the ground that long.
 No wisecracks, please.
 I’m enjoying new thrills.

 To get back to Eugene from the coast north of Florence, typically you would take Hwy 126 which takes off to the right at Mapleton.
 As my radio had mysteriously tuned in to some country station (somebody’s been fiddling with it, ahem, Bob) the announcer in Eugene was telling his listeners that if they were expecting anyone to be driving in from Florence that afternoon to plan on them being late.
 A wreck was stopping traffic big time.
 So, I hung a quick left and took Hwy 36 which I had always meant to do but never had an excuse.
 And boy was I glad!